- Multiple studies have found that narcissistic leadership styles increase employee stress, reduce teamwork, and diminish a firm's effectiveness.

 Narcissists can be exhausting.
 Their shallow conversations, self-promotion, and lack of consideration can leave others feeling used or drained.

-Many strategies for dealing with narcissists—meaning individuals who meet the diagnostic criteria for narcissistic personality disorder or who display strong narcissistic traits—have downsides.
+Many strategies for dealing with narcissists—meaning individuals who meet the diagnostic criteria for narcissistic personality disorder or who display especially strong narcissistic traits—have downsides.
 For example, you can go along with a narcissist's grandiosity but feel disheartened by the fakery.
 You can try to be positive but risk being put down.
 You can ignore them but end up as a target.
 You can speak up, only to be attacked.

 While there are no perfect strategies, some approaches can help when facing highly narcissistic bosses, colleagues, or clients.